 I made gradual progress, but unresolved issues came to a head when I was hospitalised after a silent meditation retreat.
 Strange neurological symptoms, OCD flares, constant pain.

-I went from bed-bound, to training, to hospitalised, and back again — and I learned that recovery isn't about hacks or brain training.
+I went from exhausted and unlike myself, to hospitalised, and back again — and I learned that recovery isn't about hacks or brain training.
 It's about the right support, in the right order, addressing what's actually driving your symptoms.

 On the Mend is the programme I wish I'd had four years ago.

-In Long Covid, ME/CFS and related conditions, the nervous system becomes locked in a survival response — like a rope pulled so tight it cannot release on its own.
+Read Harry's full story →Whether the trigger was a virus, a traumatic event, a period of extreme stress, or something you've never been able to fully explain — the nervous system can become locked in a survival response — like a rope pulled so tight it cannot release on its own.
 Most treatments pull harder.
 We do something different.

 We work with you for 6–12 months.
 Each phase builds on the last — moving only as fast as your system can safely go.